lino-framework/book/docs/specs/cal.rst

 .. class:: Event

     .. attribute:: start_date

+        The starting date of this entry.
+May not be empty.

+    .. attribute:: end_date

+        The ending date of this entry.
+Leave empty for same-day entries.

     .. attribute:: start_time

-    .. attribute:: end_date
+        The starting time.
+If this is empty, the entry is considered a all-day entry.

     .. attribute:: end_time

-        These four fields define the duration of this entry.
-        Only :attr:`start_date` is mandatory.

-        If :attr:`end_date` is the same as :attr:`start_date`, then it is preferrable to leave it empty.
+        The ending time.
+If this is before the starting time, and no ending date is given, the entry ends the day after.

     .. attribute:: summary